Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 shows that Whitfield's median income is $55,317 and average income is $68,799.
-This compares to Rest of Qld's median income of $53,146 and average income of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $60,799 (median) and $75,617 (average).
-Census data reveals personal income ranks at the 65th percentile ($887 weekly), while household income is at the 46th percentile.
-Income distribution shows that 28.7% of individuals earn between $1,500 - 2,999, aligning with the broader area's 31.7%.
-After housing expenses, 85.4% of income remains for other expenses.
+This contrasts with Rest of Qld's median income of $53,146 and average income of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 are approximately $60,799 (median) and $75,617 (average).
+Census data reveals Whitfield's personal income ranks at the 65th percentile ($887 weekly), with household income at the 46th percentile.
+Income distribution shows that 28.7% of individuals earn between $1,500 - 2,999 annually, aligning with the broader area where this cohort represents 31.7%.
+After housing costs, 85.4% of income remains for other expenses.
 Whitfield's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income